-Stamp duty in Jersey is governed by the Stamp Duties and Fees (Jersey) Law 1998 administered by an officer of the Royal Court known as the Judicial Greffier.
+Stamp duty in Jersey is governed by the Stamp Duties and Fees (Jersey) Law 1998.

-Stamp Duty is payable on all acquisitions or transfer of all freehold and flying freehold property, unless the transaction benefits in question benefits from specific relief.
+Stamp Duty is payable on all acquisitions or transfer of all freehold and flying freehold property, unless the transaction in question benefits from specific relief.
 Unless otherwise agreed between the contracting parties, stamp duty is ordinarily payable by the purchaser.
 It must be paid in full prior to the passing of contract, with the stamps or a corresponding treasury receipt being affixed to the contract.